Digitally Transform Warehouse Operations

 Technology Solutions that Deliver

-Due to the supply chain crunch we have been facing over the past couple of years, distribution center’s are being forced to squeeze more out of what they currently have.
+Due to the supply chain crunch we have been facing over the past couple of years, distribution centers are being forced to squeeze more out of what they currently have.
 Hardware vendors that are supplying these distribution centers have longer supply chain lead times which is forcing these centers to squeeze more out of their legacy products.
 There is also a current lack of standardized product on how these organizations maintain and run their operations.
-There is not an accurate system of record to a lot of the operational data and operations managers are typically using excel spreadsheets or sending emails to leadership to inform them about various different metrics around packages which were shipped, deadlines and throughput goals.
+There is not an accurate system of record to a lot of the operational data and operations managers are typically using Excel spreadsheets or sending emails to leadership to inform them about various metrics around packages that were shipped, deadlines and throughput goals.
 By adopting more and better technology, this issue can be greatly mitigated.

 With Honeywell Forge Connected Warehouse, the SaaS (Software as a Service) solution helps create a system of record for operations from the operational perspective.
 The platform offers near-real-time collaboration across operations and maintenance teams and consolidates metrics, actionable alerting and recommendations to help distribution center leaders optimize throughput.
 By being able to draw insights from decisions made in the past, operational leaders can then see how these decisions are going to impact their future.

-Honeywell has taken their expertise around various operations and combined IT and OT data from various different disparate systems to help provide warehouse leaders with intelligent data-driven insights and recommendations to best optimize machines, labor and inventory.
+Honeywell has taken their expertise around various operations and combined IT and OT data from various disparate systems to help provide warehouse leaders with intelligent data-driven insights and recommendations to best optimize machines, labor and inventory.
 Leaders are able to meet their entire warehouse goals, ultimately gaining warehouse control tower vision.

 “We know warehouse, we know warehouse automation, we know warehouse operations.
 And that is what we have done with our latest SaaS based connected warehouse control tower solution.” – Honeywell Connected Warehouse

 Discover More About Honeywell Forge Supply Chain Solutions Now